-- 1.1.15 The Skills for Londoners Business Partnership sits alongside the Skills for Londoners Board and brings together business/employer representatives to advise the Mayor on how to improve and align skills provision, including specialist and higher-level skills provision (considering progression routes to higher education), to meet skills needs in London. - 1.1.16 The SfL Business Partnership is responsible for advising the Mayor and the Skills for Londoners Board on meeting occupational skills requirements through City Hall's skills and employment programmes, including the AEB. - 1.1.17 The SfL Business Partnership comprises members from London's business, employers and representative bodies encompassing such categories as the Mayor considers will best further the Partnership's purpose.
-A Member of the SfL Business Partnership is also a member of the Skills for Londoners Board with a role in ensuring collaborative working across the Mayor's skills agenda. - 1.1.18 The Skills for Londoners Business Partnership constitution sets out further details on how the Partnership operates, including its membership and terms of reference.
+- 1.1.18 Under the cover of MD2972, the Mayor approved the repurposing and reconstitution of the Skills for Londoners Business Partnership, renaming the Business Partnership the 'Jobs and Skills Business Partnership' and amending the Business Partnership's constitution. - 1.1.19 The key amendment to the constitution was to introduce nominated members from four major employer representative bodies, plus the London Economic Action Partnership (LEAP) (London's local enterprise partnership), to complement the existing membership of individual employers appointed through an open recruitment process. - 1.1.20 The Jobs and Skills Business Partnership sits alongside the Skills for Londoners Board and brings together business/employer representatives to advise the Mayor on how to improve and align skills provision, including specialist and higher-level skills provision (considering progression routes to higher education), to meet skills needs in London. - 1.1.21 The Jobs and Skills Business Partnership is responsible for advising the Mayor and the Skills for Londoners Board on meeting occupational skills requirements through City Hall's skills and employment programmes, including the AEB. - 1.1.22 The Jobs and Skills Business Partnership comprises members from London's business, employers and representative bodies encompassing such categories as the Mayor considers will best further the Partnership's purpose.
+A Member of the Jobs and Skills Business Partnership is also a member of the Skills for Londoners Board with a role in ensuring collaborative working across the Mayor's skills agenda. - 1.1.23 The Jobs and Skills Business Partnership constitution sets out further details on how the Partnership operates, including its membership and terms of reference